 Today there are several more graphene products on the market.
 The sport industry was an early adopter, and as early as 2013 HEAD started shipping graphene-enhanced tennis rackets (called YouTek Graphene Speed series).
 Today one can buy graphene-enhanced helmets, ski equipment and even Lacrosse gear.

-Graphene has also entered the consumer electronics market - for example Huawei's Mate 20 X smartphone, uses “graphene film cooling technology” for heat management purposes.
+Graphene has also entered the consumer electronics market - for example some of Huawei's flagship smartphones, use graphene film cooling technology for heat management purposes.
 Another high-profile company that adopts graphene is Ford - which is using graphene-reinforced foam covers for noisy components in its 2019 F-150 and Mustang cars.
-The graphene is mixed with foam constituents, and the resulting parts are said to be 17% quieter, 20% stronger, and 30% more heat-resistant
+Ford uses graphene mixed with foam constituents, and the resulting parts are said to be 17% quieter, 20% stronger, and 30% more heat-resistant

 An interesting market for graphene is the sensors market.
 In 2016 for example San Diego-based Nanomedical Diagnostics (now called Cardea) started shipping its graphene-based sensors and the AGILE R100 system which allows for real-time detection of small molecules.
 The graphene sensor offers faster sample processing, greater accuracy, portability and cost savings.